 But our food is not about corporate seed control, or engineering food plants to terminate, or disturb the all vital force of renewability of the seeds.
 Surely it is more about empowering people and to share our skills and knowledge to make sure our freedom and right to seeds is not threatened or blocked.

 Nature never holds back, but gives in abundance.
-We can improve on crops and breed to our hearts content but to claim the fruits and successes of our labour in private ownership from freely provided biological material is both a betrayal and tragedy.
+We can improve on crops and breed to our hearts content but to claim the fruits and successes of our labour in private ownership and patents from freely provided biological material is both a betrayal and very selfish act.

 If plant breeders invested as much time, attention and finance on open pollinated plant breeding as has been invested in developing modern hybrids, results would no doubt be excellent.